Sugar-Free Granola Recipe

 Adding coconut oil to a small bowl of mashed banana.

-Finally, evenly spread the mixture on a baking tray and place it in the oven to bake.
+Evenly spread the mixture on a baking tray and place it in the oven to bake.
+Once it comes out of the oven, let cool fro 15 minutes then mix in the raisins.

 Granola spread on a baking tray.